Last modified 1 year

 There are several projects similar to this on the internet.
 From small basic prototypes with the minimum functionalities to obtain local CO2 measurements to complete systems that include all kinds of functionalities, its own software platform for capture and visualization, etc.

-I am going to present you here what I think are the main advantages and benefits and the advantages From this project of CO2 meter.
+I am going to present you here what I think are the main advantages and benefits From this project of CO2 meter.

 Reliability of measurements

 What a CO₂ meter has to do, as obvious as it may seem, is to measure and CO₂, and do it with a certain precision (that you know how much CO₂, there is with sufficient precision), reliability (that the meter works correctly at all times) and repeatability (always measure the same thing under the same conditions).